-A lengthy debate emerged on Monday evening at a meeting of the Culver City Council over whether the city should move forward with a grant application to a State agency called the Strategic Growth Council, whose website states it funds “A range of projects, from building capacity to constructing climate infrastructure.”
+A lengthy debate emerged on Monday evening at a meeting of the Culver City Council over whether the city should move forward with a grant application to a state agency called the Strategic Growth Council, whose website states it funds “A range of projects, from building capacity to constructing climate infrastructure.”

 The grant would help fund a 95-unit, 100 percent affordable housing project that would be developed at 4464 Sepulveda Blvd., near the site of the Methodist Church on Braddock Drive.
-If the partner’s application is successful, CCSM and CCMC would receive $35 million in construction capital and programming, and up to another $14 million for bike, pedestrian, and transit infrastructure.
+If the partner’s application is successful, Community Corps of Santa Monica (CCSM) – a non-profit low-income housing provider – and Culver City Methodist Church (CCMC), would receive $35 million in construction capital and programming, and up to another $14 million for bike, pedestrian, and transit infrastructure.

 According to Assistant City Manager Jesse Mays, 163 residents submitted comments particular to a new sidewalk around Lindberg Park that would be included in the transit infrastructure, with a mix of supporters and opponents.
-Mays says the most common comment in opposition were complaints that the sidewalk would mean a loss of greenspace and a desire for the city to focus on other projects.
+Mays said the most common comments in opposition were complaints that the sidewalk would mean a loss of greenspace and a desire for the city to focus on other projects.
 Those in favor spoke to the increased safety a sidewalk would provide for people of all ages and abilities, and the advantage a sidewalk would provide those who want to make a safe loop around the park.

 Councilmembers Dan O’Brien and Goran Eriksson both asked if the transit infrastructure identified in the city’s application could be changed in terms of location and make-up.
 Eriksson was particularly opposed to new bike lanes on Overland Avenue, favoring lighting on an already existing bike path.
 Mays and Public Works Director Yanni Demitri counseled that some adjustments to the application could be made, but that the Strategic Growth Council would be more friendly to an application that stays with the transit infrastructure as identified and described by staff.